Morden Tower

-The Morden Tower in Back Stowell Street on the West Walls of Newcastle upon Tyne, England, is a Scheduled Ancient Monument and a Grade 1 listed building.
+The Morden Tower in Back Stowell Street on the West Walls of Newcastle upon Tyne, England, is a Scheduled Ancient Monument and a Grade I listed building.
 Since June 1964, Connie Pickard has been custodian of Morden Tower, and has made it a key fixture of Newcastle's alternative cultural life, with the building hosting music and poetry events often funded by Pickard.

 Currently (October 2021), there are no cultural events running at the Morden Tower space, and the status of the custodianship is not known publicly.
 The official website is inactive.

 History

 The Tower was built about 1290.
 It is one of five Drum towers that remain of the sixteen that were built as part of the medieval town wall enclosing the city of Newcastle.
 The tower and wall were built on ground sloping towards the south, which formed part of the precinct of the Dominican Blackfriars, Newcastle, many of the buildings of which still survive.
 From the 16th century the Morden Tower housed the Company of Plumbers, Plasterers and Glaziers.